 They call it commencement for a reason.
 It’s the end of your college years, but the beginning of a different phase of your life.
 You will be setting out into the world, into the workforce, and your school days are now to be relegated as flashes in your fond memory banks.

 But stepping right out of school and into the workforce doesn’t sound like the bag of fun we expect after all this trouble.
 Not by any means.
 We want to celebrate, take our first full-fledged steps out into freedom.
 So let’s take off!
 Be it partying or adventure travel, vacation looms large on the horizon.
-And if you’re just graduating, here a list of the top places to go after university.
+Here a list of the top places to go after you graduate.

 1. Cancun, Mexico